silx-kit/silx/doc/source/Tutorials/specfile_to_hdf5.rst

 MCA data
 ++++++++

-Newer SPEC files can also contain multi-channel analysers data, in between each *normal* data line.
+Newer SPEC files can also contain multi-channel analyser data, in between each *normal* data line.
-A multichannel analyser records multiple values when regular sensors record a single value.
+A multichannel analyser records multiple values per single measurement.
-This is typically a histogram of number of counts against frequency (*MCA spectrum*)), to analyze energy distribution of a nuclear process.
+This is typically a histogram of number of counts against channels (*MCA spectrum*), to analyze energy distribution of a process.

 SPEC data files containing MCA data have additional scan header lines:

+ - ``#@MCA %16C`` - a spectrum will usually extend for more than one line.
- - ``#@MCA`` - this indicates the number of values per line
+   This indicates a number of 16 values per line.
  - ``#@CHANN`` - contains 4 values:

    - the number of channels per spectrum
    - the first channel number
    - the last channel number
-   - the increment between two channel numbers
+   - the increment between two channel numbers (usually 1)
- - ``#@CALIB`` - 3 calibration values
+ - ``#@CALIB`` - 3 polynomial calibration values a, b, c. ( i.e. energy = a + b * channel + c * channel ^ 2)
  - ``#@CTIME`` - 3 values: preset time, live time, elapsed time

 The actual MCA data for a single spectrum usually spans over multiple lines.
-A spectrum starts on a new line with a ``@A``, and when it span over multiple lines, all lines end with a continuation character ``\``.
+A spectrum starts on a new line with a ``@A``, and when it span over multiple lines, all lines except the last one end with a continuation character ``\``.

 Example of SPEC file
 ++++++++++++++++++++